Child Custody Laws in Florida

 • Whether each parent can provide a safe and stable environment for the child

 Furthermore, judges consider geographic issues surrounding the parenting plan.
-For example, if both parents live far from each other, timesharing may require that the child lives at one house on the weekends and another house during the week to attend school.
+For example, if both parents live far apart, timesharing may require that the child live at one house on the weekends and another during the week to attend school.

 Read more in our blog: Fathers’ Parental (Custody) Rights: How to Prepare & Negotiate in Tampa, Florida